Peteradetula/peteradetula/data/design-agency/2-shelly-ai.md

 At Shell PLC, knowledge is power—but accessing it has long been a challenge.
 With a vast, intricate ecosystem spanning engineering, supply chain, legal, HR, and finance, employees constantly seek expert guidance on processes, compliance, and technical documentation.
 However, with thousands of employees navigating complex workflows daily, finding the right information at the right time can be a frustrating and time-consuming process.

-The Challenge: Shell PLC operates across multiple departments, where employees frequently rely on Subject Matter Experts (SMEs) for guidance on processes, compliance, and technical documentation.
+**The Challenge:** Shell PLC operates across multiple departments, where employees frequently rely on Subject Matter Experts (SMEs) for guidance on processes, compliance, and technical documentation.
 However, SME availability is limited, leading to inefficiencies, knowledge silos, and delays in decision-making.

-### The Goal: Enterprise Design Thinking at Shell
+### The Goal:

 To guide the design of the Virtual SME at Shell, we adopted the principles of Enterprise Design Thinking—a structured, human-centered approach originally developed by IBM.
-This framework helped us align diverse stakeholders around a shared vision, accelerate decision-making, and deliver value at scale within Shell’s complex, cross-functional environment.
+This framework helped us align diverse stakeholders around a shared vision, accelerate decision-making, and deliver value at scale within Shell's complex, cross-functional environment.

 ### Discovery - Understanding Employee Challenges

-1. Sponsor Users
+**Sponsor Users**

-   > Key stakeholders from each department served as Sponsor Users, guiding the project with domain-specific insights.
+Key stakeholders from each department served as Sponsor Users, guiding the project with domain-specific insights.
 Their involvement was critical in identifying pain points, validating ideas, and ensuring the AI assistant reflected real-world needs across Shell's organizational landscape.

-2. Playbacks
+**Playbacks**

-   > We conducted weekly playbacks with our lead stakeholder and department sponsors to review progress, align on priorities, and iterate on design decisions.
+We conducted weekly playbacks with our lead stakeholder and department sponsors to review progress, align on priorities, and iterate on design decisions.
 These sessions acted as feedback loops—ensuring that we stayed focused on solving the right problems, while adapting quickly to new insights or constraints.

 By anchoring the project in Enterprise Design Thinking, we were able to rapidly co-create a solution that not only solved for immediate knowledge access issues, but also laid the foundation for scalable, AI-driven knowledge enablement across Shell.

-Key Findings from Interviews
+**Key Findings from Interviews**
 (Based on 36 in-depth conversations across Finance, Legal, HR, and Engineering)

-1. Fragmented Knowledge Access
+**Fragmented Knowledge Access**

-   > “I spend 30–40% of my time searching for internal documents or asking SMEs for guidance.” — Finance
+> "I spend 30–40% of my time searching for internal documents or asking SMEs for guidance." — Finance
-   > “Even if I find the right document, it’s often outdated or doesn’t apply to my region.” — Legal
+> "Even if I find the right document, it's often outdated or doesn't apply to my region." — Legal

 &nbsp;

-2. Overloaded Subject Matter Experts (SMEs)
+**Overloaded Subject Matter Experts (SMEs)**

-   > “I get the same questions multiple times a week, but there’s no structured way to share my responses.” — Engineering SME
+> "I get the same questions multiple times a week, but there's no structured way to share my responses." — Engineering SME
-   > “We have critical knowledge stored in people’s heads, not in an accessible system.” — HR
+> "We have critical knowledge stored in people's heads, not in an accessible system." — HR

 &nbsp;

-3. Lack of Standardised Processes
+**Lack of Standardised Processes**

-   > “Each department has its own way of handling approvals, compliance checks, and technical requests, making cross-team collaboration frustrating.” — Finance
+> "Each department has its own way of handling approvals, compliance checks, and technical requests, making cross-team collaboration frustrating." — Finance
-   > “There’s no single source of truth—some people follow old protocols, while others use new systems without proper training.” — Legal
+> "There's no single source of truth—some people follow old protocols, while others use new systems without proper training." — Legal

 &nbsp;

-4. Compliance & Security Risks
+**Compliance & Security Risks**

-   > “Employees sometimes rely on outdated or unofficial workarounds to get things done, which can lead to compliance issues.” — Legal
+> "Employees sometimes rely on outdated or unofficial workarounds to get things done, which can lead to compliance issues." — Legal
-   > “Some confidential data gets shared via email or chat because there’s no clear, secure alternative.” — HR
+> "Some confidential data gets shared via email or chat because there's no clear, secure alternative." — HR

-Survey Insights - Quantitative Findings (Based on company-wide responses)
+**Survey Insights - Quantitative Findings** (Based on company-wide responses)

 ![Image 1](/images/shelly-ai-1.png)

-Service Blueprint Analysis (Key Pain Points Mapped)
+**Service Blueprint Analysis** (Key Pain Points Mapped)

-1. Information Retrieval Delays
+**Information Retrieval Delays**

 > Employees navigate multiple systems (intranet, SharePoint, email threads) to find answers.
 > No centralized search function, leading to wasted time and frustration.

 &nbsp;

-2. SME Bottlenecks
+**SME Bottlenecks**

 > SMEs answer repetitive questions instead of focusing on high-value work.
-   > Knowledge isn’t systematically documented or shared.
+> Knowledge isn't systematically documented or shared.

 &nbsp;

-3. Workflow Silos & Inefficiencies
+**Workflow Silos & Inefficiencies**

 > Different departments operate in isolation, leading to duplicated efforts.
 > Employees rely on informal networks rather than structured knowledge-sharing.

 &nbsp;

-4. Security & Compliance Gaps
+**Security & Compliance Gaps**

 > Critical data is stored in unregulated channels like personal emails or private chat groups.
 > No clear governance for maintaining up-to-date policies and technical documentation.

 ![Image 2](/images/shelly-ai-2.png)